 As noted by \citet{rachel}, the two prevalent systematic errors in weak lensing are thought to be those of blending on shear measurement and on photometric redshift.
 In an unrecognized blend, the single object can often have observed shapes and fluxes that are quite different in value from those of any of the two or more constituent objects that comprise the blend.
-We observe in our dataset that most of the unrecognized blends occur between objects at different redshifts, which agrees with the findings of Kirkby et al. (in preparation).
+We observe in our data set that most of the unrecognized blends occur between objects at different redshifts, which agrees with the findings of Kirkby et al. (in preparation).
 Therefore, for most blends, it is not clear what to make of the collective shear and photometric redshift estimates.
 A recent study by \cite{maccrann2022} looked at the joint effects of blending in both shear and photometric redshift calibration using image simulations in the context of DES Year 3.

-The fact that a significant number of objects will be part of unrecognized blends upon observation in the LSST survey means that simply removing (unrecognizably) blended objects from the data set is not an option, as they cannot be isolated and removed if they are unrecognized, by definition. \citet{dawson2016} estimates the unrecognized blend fraction to be $\sim$14\% for the LSST gold sample. \cite{sanchez21} revisit the statistics of the blends. \cite{chang13} presents the impact of rejecting blend systems that exhibit major blending when determining expected galaxy source number density and redshift distribution from LSST.
+A significant number of objects will be part of unrecognized blends upon observation in the LSST survey.
+Removing (unrecognizably) blended objects from the data set is not an option, as they cannot be isolated and removed if they are unrecognized, by definition. \citet{dawson2016} estimates the unrecognized blend fraction to be $\sim$14 per cent for the LSST gold sample. \cite{sanchez21} revisit the statistics of the blends. \cite{chang13} present the impact of rejecting blend systems that exhibit major blending when determining expected galaxy source number density and redshift distribution from LSST.
 The rejection of these recognized blends and their impact on cosmology is the focus of Section \ref{recbl}.